Looking for a preschool that’s best for your child?

 An art-based curriculum allows children to expand their artistic abilities beyond the basic level and be more imaginative in their future art encounters.
 Having an art-based education builds children’s capabilities in languages, technology and various arts such as visual, drama, music and movement.

-For example, Da Little Arts enables children to explore and expand their artistic abilities beyond the basic level using appropriate drawing techniques in class by combining shapes and lines to form their pictures from symbolic to representation form.
-This art-based preschool teaches other art techniques like constructing textured collages, pantomime characters from stories and songs and construct simple hand-held props or costumes for their stage play.
+For example, Da Little Arts enables children to explore and expand their artistic abilities beyond the basic level using appropriate drawing techniques in a class by combining shapes and lines to form their pictures from symbolic to representation form.
+This art-based preschool teaches other art techniques like constructing textured collages, pantomime characters from stories and songs and constructing simple hand-held props or costumes for their stage play.

 Examples: Arts Kidz International, Da Little Preschool